detlearsom/DetGen/captures/capture-050-vsftpd/README.md

 9. Send multiple files (mput)
 10. Make a directory, put files in it and then remove directory (mkdir -> cd -> mput -> mdelete -> cd -> chmod -> rmdir).
 Note: to `rmdir` the directory must be empty and that is why there are more steps here.
 Also the `chmod` operation here is not required but I decided to add it anyways.

+## Issues

+Currently, the teardown procedure can fail, necessitating that the scenario is manually reset.